 Grandparents and grandchildren, being on opposite ends of the age spectrum, both require a little extra care when traveling, and that is even truer when visiting a national park.
 Much of the fun comes from experiencing an environment that is wildly different from the norm, which means that visitors may not be aware of all the hazards.
 Grandparents will need to use extra care when supervising grandchildren, but they should also be very conscious of their own health and safety.
 An injured or... fatigued grandparent cannot take care of a grandchild.

 Hazards to Heed

 Many of our national parks are located in wilderness areas where wild animals are a danger.
 Extreme weather conditions are also a possibility in most parks.
 The presence of water in a park, whether the ocean, river, stream or lake, adds another hazard.
-Falls in rough territory are another frequent occurrence.
+Falls in a rough territory is another frequent occurrence.